zwang20/SympyLab/README.md

 [![CodeQL](https://github.com/zwang20/SympyLab/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/zwang20/SympyLab/actions/workflows/codeql-analysis.yml)

-A mathematical solver make use of [the SymPy library](https://www.sympy.org/).
+A GUI mathematical solver making use of [the SymPy library](https://www.sympy.org/).

 It is or will be able to: